• Skip to primary navigation

 Kidney Options

-• Beef kidney (ox kidney) is difficult to find and its BIG.
+• Beef kidney (ox kidney) is difficult to find and it's BIG.
 It's difficult to use the entire kidney.

 • For that reason, many recommend sheep, lamb, or pig kidneys.